Angel-Yoni/MobEditor/README.md

 - [ ] Provide more visual description
 - [ ] Add more features to the plugin
 - [ ] Reach 100 downloads on spigotmc

+# Contact
+If you encounter any problem with the plugin, need help, or have suggestions, feel free to cantact us:
+## Discord